How sales and use tax affects your business

 In the legal sense, nexus describes the connection between two or more participants, interests or concepts.
 Specifically in the world of sales tax, nexus refers to the connection a seller has with a state.
 Nexus is the legal connection that empowers a state to demand collection and remittance of a retail sales tax.

-How Nexus Affects Your Business: Nexus is the legal peg on which states hang their collection hat.
+How sales tax nexus affects your business: Nexus is the legal peg on which states hang their collection hat.
 Business activities such as physical locations, employees, order processing or storage intuitively trigger nexus; but other activities such as contracts with independent agents, making deliveries, business arrangements with affiliates, leases, or even a simple business registry can give a state the power to require collection.
 Strategic decisions about these and other activities impact nexus and thus impact the way your company will do business in the future.

 Put another way: Once established, nexus with a given state or locality exposes your business to administrative sales tax collecting and return filing burdens, so make sure your expansion strategy is accompanied by a sales tax solution.